+Our initial offer decision will be one of the following:
-- 22 Our initial offer decision will be one of the following: - An unconditional offer; or - to offer a place conditional on the results of - o academic assessments and/or: - English language tests and/or; - o satisfactory background checks, and/or; - o additional measurements of potential/contextual data - Not to offer a place (unsuccessful decisions).

-For all Programmes of the University except international foundation, research and doctoral Programmes a minimum IELTS score of 6 or above (5.5 in each component) is acceptable as evidence of proficiency in English.
-The programme specification will outline the English language requirements for the international foundation programme.
-For research and doctoral programmes a minimum IELTS score of 6.5 or above (with a minimum of 6 in each component).
-The English Language test should be current, in line with UKVI Approved Test Listing, and is passed no more than 2 years prior to the date of visa application.

-23. Applicants should normally receive our initial decision within 28 working days of receipt of application for programmes that select on application alone (standard offers), or will be contacted by UCAS or the Academic School for an interview/assessment within 28 days where further selection activity is used (non-standard offers).
+- An unconditional offer; or - An offer of a place conditional on the results of - academic assessments and/or; - English language tests and/or; - additional measurements of potential/contextual data - Not to offer a place (unsuccessful decisions). - For all programmes, the Programme Specification will outline the English language requirements.
+For research and doctoral programmes, a minimum IELTS score of 6.5 or above (with a minimum of 6 in each component) is required.
+The English Language test should be current, in line with UK Visas and Immigration (UKVI) Approved Test Listing, and is passed no more than 2 years prior to the date of visa application. - Applicants should normally receive our initial decision within 28 working days of receipt of application for programmes that select on application alone (standard offers), or will be contacted by UCAS or the Academic School for an interview / assessment within 28 days where further selection activity is used (non-standard offers).
 Applicants are informed either through UCAS or directly by the Admissions Office by email - dependent on the original type of application used.

-Sponsorship under Tier 4 of the Points Based System
+2. Sponsorship under the Student Route (UKVI Points Based System)

-24. Full time applicants from outside the EEA who require Sponsorship under Tier 4 of the Points Based System, are assigned with a Confirmation of Acceptance of Studies (CAS) by UWS normally within 48 working hours of receipt of the following: applicant's firm acceptance of our unconditional offer along with a usable image of the relevant pages of their passport, relevant deposit (full fee if applicable), acceptable evidence of funding & TB certificate (if applicable).
-Prospective students from outside the EEA who do not request Tier 4 sponsorship are required to provide us with evidence of their right to enter and remain in the UK and appropriate UK Visa & Immigration approved English language entry requirements.
+• Full time applicants from outside the UK who require Sponsorship under the Student Route visa, are assigned with a Confirmation of Acceptance of Studies (CAS) by UWS normally within 15 working days of receipt of the following: applicant's firm acceptance of our unconditional offer along with a usable image of the relevant pages of their passport, relevant deposit (full fee if applicable), acceptable evidence of funding & TB certificate (if applicable).
+Prospective students from outside the UK who do not request Student Route sponsorship are required to provide us with evidence of their right to enter and remain in the UK and appropriate UK Visas & Immigration approved English language entry requirements.